-It’s a very special day for me.
-I am delighted to talk to one of my favorite 3D artist: Pedro Conti.
+Pedro Conti is a well-known 3D artist, and actually it’s a very special day for me.
+I am delighted to talk to him, I love his work.

 I’m following his works for years.
 So it’s a great honor that he gave me some time to answer to my questions and talk about his journey as a digital artist.
 Thanks again Pedro!
 Love you work!